martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 2. [Including scripts from other scripts has issues](https://youtrack.jetbrains.com/issue/KT-42101).
 3. [The resolver does not understand Gradle metadata](https://youtrack.jetbrains.com/issue/KT-42775/Kotlin-Scripts-Gradle-metadata-support-for-dependencies-resolution).
 4. You have to manually reload the dependencies when adding/removing them.
-5. Process redirection is a bit awkward.
+5. Process redirection and signal handling is a bit awkward.

 I'm quite happy with the kotlin vs shell tradeoff at the moment and the lost time in compile time and writing `ProcessBuilders` is more than made up with Kotlin syntax and IDE support.